 The PPI is also a founder of the CZECH IN language school.
 They focus on teaching Czech but there are also other courses on offer.
 To learn more, see their website.

-Association for Integration and Migration (the Czech abbreviation is SIMI)
+Association for Integration and Migration (SIMI)

 SIMI is a human rights NGO which has been defending rights of migrants and refugees in the Czech Republic since 1992.
 Their activities consist of free legal, social and psychosocial counselling, which is provided to all migrants, regardless of their residence status.
 Apart from direct work with clients, SIMI also engages in a lot of advocative, conceptual, analytical and lobbying activities to help improve the status of migrants in the CR.
 It is an organisation which offers a wide range of educational and awareness activities through which they wish to influence Czech society, support tolerance and solidarity and fight xenophobia and racism.
 SIMI also organises or participates in the organisation of various national and international campaigns, they are involved in a network of organisations specialised in the issue of migration, fighting racism and promoting the rights of refugees and migrants in the CR and Europe.